joshnothum/off_the_bench/README.md

 Features that you would like to add at some point in the future.

-- [] Trillo implementation
+- [] Google Places edit function
-- [] Options for wheelchair accessibility
+- [] FileStack photo upload for courts
-- [] Harrasmnt reporting feature
 - [] Rating system for courts around the city

 ## Deployment